collective/collective.contentsync2/README.rst

 - create a dedicated user account e.g. `content_sync` with `Site Adminstrator` or `Editor` role
 - use this user account and its password inside the `targets` configuration of the source system

+Preparations on your source Plone site:

+- enable the `Content sync` behavior on a folder types like `Folder` through the content types control panel
+- edit a sync-enabled content object e.g. a `Folder`, click on the `Content sync` tab and edit the sync settings

 Run `Full sync` on the source Plone site for an initial full sync.

+Incremental sync: to be documented

+Content rules: to be documented

 Contribute